Citigroup to raise base pay for junior bankers - memo

 The bank has previously said that most of the roles at Citi would be designated as “hybrid” post-pandemic, allowing employees to work from home for up to two days a week.

-That was in contrast to rivals Morgan Stanley (MS.N), JPMorgan and Goldman Sachs Group Inc (GS.N) which are envisioning a return to office like before the health crisis struck. read more
+That was in contrast to rivals Morgan Stanley, JPMorgan and Goldman Sachs Group Inc which are envisioning a return to office like before the health crisis struck.

-Citi's pay raises were earlier reported by Insider, which also said on Monday that JPMorgan had raised base salaries for first-year analysts to $100,000 before bonus. (https://bit.ly/3dFly1x).
+Citi's pay raises were earlier reported by Insider, which also said on Monday that JPMorgan had raised base salaries for first-year analysts to $100,000 before bonus. (bit.ly/3dFly1x).

 Our Standards: The Thomson Reuters Trust Principles.